Beef Short Ribs have a Special place in my heart…and Stomach!!

 Prepare your smoker for typical barbecue temperatures in the 250 F to 300 F range.
 Add the ribs to the smoker and let them smoke for at least one to two hours before checking again.
-The goal here is to cook the ribs until at least 160 F and to also allow as much smoke penetration as possible prior to foiling.
+The goal here is to cook the ribs until at least 160 F. Allow as much smoke penetration as possible prior to foiling.

 Head back inside and prepare the pimento cheese.
 This pimento cheese recipe is simple and it is absolutely amazing.
 It is amazing to spread on crackers and it is also amazing to melt on meat!
 Mix together the mayonnaise, cheddar cheese, chopped jalapeno pepper, chopped pimentos, and salt and pepper.
 Cover this mixture and place in the refrigerator until the ribs are finished.